SsWwRr/CO2-and-Climate-Trends/README.md

 ![image](https://github.com/user-attachments/assets/e8ab0cc4-265f-429a-8b4b-a20fee0eab74)

 ANSWER 6: Southern hemisphere has lost a lot of ice during the last decade while northern hemisphere has been steadily losing a similar amount of ice every decade.

-ANSWER 7:As the anomaly rate is going up, the amount of ice lost is also getting higher
+ANSWER 7:As the anomaly rate is going up, the amount of ice lost is also getting higher.